 One question I see time and again is “How much should I spend on groceries for my family of four?” — or three, five, etc.

 To be honest, figuring out how much you should budget for groceries varies for every family.
 There isn’t a set amount you should use.
-But, it is important that your grocery budget amount is accurate.
+But, it is important that your monthly food budget is accurate.

 It is easy to know how much you need to include for utilities, loans, and even fuel.
 But, when it comes to spending money on food, what is the right amount?

-As much as I wish this were a simple answer, there is a lot that you have to consider when determining your grocery budget. oes into your grocery budget.
+As much as I wish this were a simple answer, there is a lot that you have to consider when determining your grocery budget.
 The following can be used as a guide when figuring out how much you should spend on food each month.

 WHY YOU NEED A GROCERY BUDGET